As tankers head toward the Caribbean, growing Iran-Venezuela ties draw U.S. concern

 For Iran, exporting oil to allies has grown more difficult.
 In August, authorities in Gibraltar, backed by British forces, seized an Iranian supertanker carrying 2.1 million barrels of light crude.
 Officials said they suspected it was headed to the Syrian port of Baniyas, in violation of European Union sanctions.

-Any U.S. interdiction of the convoy sailing the Atlantic now would be challenged by the Iranians and Venezuelans.
-But Venezuela’s U.S.-backed opposition is providing some possible ammunition with claims the Iranians could be transporting more than mere gasoline.
+Any U.S. interdiction of the convoy now sailing the Atlantic would be challenged by the Iranians and Venezuelans.
+But Venezuela’s U.S.-backed opposition is providing some potential ammunition with claims the Iranians could be transporting more than mere gasoline.

 Opposition leaders have warned that Tehran could be providing materials for what they describe as a covert operation to help Maduro’s intelligence apparatus construct a listening post in northern Venezuela to intercept aerial and maritime communications.